SpaceX Crew Dragon, built to carry humans, launches demo flight

-The successful launch puts SpaceX one step closer to an historic landmark: Crew Dragon could be the first commercially built spacecraft to carry NASA astronauts to orbit.
+The successful launch without people puts SpaceX one step closer to an historic landmark: Crew Dragon could be the first commercially built spacecraft to carry NASA astronauts to orbit.
 And Crew Dragon — along with a capsule called Starliner built by Boeing — could end the United States’ decade-long reliance on Russia for human spaceflight.

 This marks the first and only demo mission that Crew Dragon will fly without humans on board.
 If all goes well, the capsule design will undergo a few more reviews and safety checks, and it could be ready to fly two NASA astronauts to the space station in July, based on the space agency’s current timeline.

 After the Space Shuttle program retired in 2011, NASA turned for the first time to the private sector to build the next generation of human spaceflight hardware.

 SpaceX and Boeing have contracts worth up to $2.6 billion and $4.2 billion, respectively.